 Step 8: Mix up your frosting.
 I share the frosting recipe below, but I have a lot of fun tips to add flavor and color to your frosting in this Gluten Free Frosting tutorial.

 Mix up your gluten free cookie dough.
-From here you can refrigerate or freeze the dough.
-You can also make the cookie cups and freeze the cups until you are ready to fill and serve them.
+From here, you can refrigerate or freeze the dough.
+You can also bake the cookie cups and freeze them until you are ready to fill and serve.

 If you are short on time, you can easily make this recipe using any store-bought gluten free cookie mix.
-If you use a chocolate chip cookie mix, I would make sure to look for one with tiny chocolate chips.
+If you use a chocolate chip cookie mix, I recommend looking for one with small chocolate chips.
 Large chips will leave potential holes in your cookie cups.

 Store these cookie cups in an airtight container in the refrigerator for up to 3 days.

-Piping your frosting has a little bit of a learning curve, but many frosting patterns are really simple to pipe!
+Piping your frosting has a slight learning curve, but many frosting patterns are simple to pipe!
 This tutorial by Wilton has a lot of easy videos to show you how to make all sorts of designs with frosting.

 Make Gluten Free Cookie Cup Flavors: